arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 Several bars can be used on squat day.
 I use the safety squat bar on speed day quite often

-if the weights are too light, the bar moves too fast, and force is not developed.
+If the weights are too light, the bar moves too fast, and force is not developed.

 The squat day on boxes is Friday and maximal effort day is Monday.